Fast Data-driven Greedy Sensor Selection for Ridge Regression: Sensor Selection for Estimation

-The optimal solution $S^*$ to Problem~\ref{pb: selection_LR} cannot be found by brute-force search or branch and bound within realistic time unless the number $N$ of sensor candidates is quite few due to combinatorial explosion.
+The optimal solution to Problem~\ref{pb: selection_LR} cannot be found by brute-force search or branch and bound within realistic time unless the number $N$ of sensor candidates is quite few due to combinatorial explosion.
 Hence, we find a suboptimal solution with the use of the greedy algorithm.
-The greedy algorithm adds an element that causes a maximum change in an objective value to a temporary set at each iteration and finally returns the set with a desirable cardinal number.
+The greedy algorithm adds an element that causes a maximum increase in an objective function to a temporary set at each iteration and finally returns the set with a desirable cardinal number.

 Algorithm~\ref{alg: greedy} shows the greedy algorithm for Problem~\ref{pb: selection_LR}.
 In Algorithm~\ref{alg: greedy}, the temporary set is initialized as $S = \emptyset$ at first.
-Then, a set of elements $i$ that construct feasible solutions $S_k \cup \{i\}$ satisfying the constraint \eqref{eq: constraint1} is identified as $\mathcal{I}$.
+Then, a set of elements $i$ that construct feasible solutions $S \cup \{i\}$ satisfying the constraint \eqref{eq: constraint1} is identified as $\mathcal{I}$.
 An element that maximizes an increase $J(S \cup \{i\}) - J(S)$ in an objective value among all feasible elements $\mathcal{I}$ is added to the temporary set as $S \leftarrow S \cup \{ s \}$.
-This addition of elements is repeated $p$ times, and consequently the greedy solution $S$ with $\abs{S} = p$ is obtained.
+This addition of the element is repeated $p$ times, and consequently the greedy solution $S$ with $\abs{S} = p$ is obtained.

 All of the greedy solution and their temporary solutions are expressed as $S$ in the pseudocode due to the simplicity of the notations.
-We distinguish these notations at each $k$ for more detailed discussions out of the pseudocode hereinafter.
-The greedy element $\bar{s}_k \in \Omega$ and solution $\bar{S}_k \subset \Omega$ at each instance $k$ in the greedy algorithm are recursively defined as
+We distinguish these notations by the iteration number $k$ for more detailed discussions out of the pseudocode hereinafter.
+The greedy element $\bar{s}_k \in \Omega$ and solution $\bar{S}_k \subset \Omega$ at the $k$th iteration in the greedy algorithm are recursively defined as

 for $k = 1, 2, \dots, p$ with start from $\bar{S}_0 = \emptyset$, where

 is a set of feasible elements with which $S' = \bar{S}_{k-1} \cup \{i\}$ satisfies the constraint \eqref{eq: constraint1}.